alphagov/accessibility-community-notes-and-discussion/requirement3.md

-# Meeting the usable accessibility requirement
+# Meeting Requirement 3: Usability

 This is a draft document.

-Your service must meet the [usable accessibility requirement](requirements.md).
+Your service must meet [Requirement 3: Usability](requirements.md].

-## How do we do it?
+## How to meet Requirement 3

 We test our services with disabled and older people, and using different devices with assistive technologies.